Differentially Private Graph Coloring: Experiments

 \subsection{Setups and baselines.}

 We implement and evaluate several baseline algorithms, including a simple, non-private greedy coloring (Non-private) and the algorithm described by~\cite{christiansen2024private} (\textsc{CRSV}).
-The non-private algorithm iterates through each vertex and greedily picks the color least used by its neighbours.
-For our experiments, we calculate palette size $|S|=\frac{\Delta+Lap(\frac{1}{\epsilon})}{\log n}$, and use the same palette size for all four algorithms for fair and consistent comparisons.
+The non-private algorithm iterates through each vertex and greedily picks the color least used by its neighbors.
+For our experiments, we calculate palette size $|C|=\frac{\Delta+Lap(\frac{1}{\epsilon})}{\log n}$, and use the same palette size for all four algorithms for fair and consistent comparisons.
+We take all invocations of $\log$ to mean the natural log.
+We also take the ceiling of the above expression when determining palette size.
+The palette size is recalculated at the start of every repetition, but within each repetition, the same palette size is shared amongst all algorithms.
 We test these algorithms across different values of $\epsilon\in\{2^{-2}, 2^{-1},\ldots, 2^4\}$ (high to low privacy) in order to investigate the privacy-utility trade-off in different privacy settings.
+For clarity, some values are omitted when labeling the axis of the graphs.